 Located in Ontario, this city is the capital of Canada and home to the sexy Prime Minister Justin Trudeau (if you don’t know who that is Google him and you’ll see how lucky we Canadians are!).
 Known for the Rideau Canal, a rich history and hosting plenty of festivals, this isn’t a city in Canada you’ll want to miss.

-While it’s not a typically ‘getaway’ destination, or even a place within Canada people fall over backwards to visit, the small capital has quite a lot to offer.
+While it’s not a typically ‘getaway’ destination or even a place within Canada people fall over backward to visit, the small capital has quite a lot to offer.
 Unlike most travel bloggers or self-proclaimed ‘travelers’, I have not lived in another country.
 Ottawa is the only place outside of the Greater Toronto Area that I’ve lived.
 I loved it.

 Because Ottawa isn’t a very big city as it is, you can easily see everything you need to see in a weekend, maybe even a long weekend if you don’t want to rush it.

 You obviously can’t take a trip to the capital city of Canada and not visit the Parliamentary buildings.
 You can take a tour inside the buildings but even just walking around the hill is great.
 There are plenty of opportunities for photographs.
 You’ll see the Centennial Flame here which was built in commemoration for Canada’s 100th anniversary.
 Despite popular belief, the flame is not eternal, unfortunately.

 The Rideau Canal is actually a man-made river that flows through downtown Ottawa.
 In the winter, the lower the amount of water in the canal and make it into the world’s longest skating rink (7.8km long).
 I can’t even tell you how amazing it was to skate to school every day.
 In the summer you’ll find plenty of joggers and bikers getting in their daily exercise along the canal as well.